Locations

 Copenhagen is strong for tools that reduce exceptions and claims in movement-heavy supply chains.

-Warsaw offers plenty of midmarket buyers who feel workflow pain daily and can still make quick software decisions.
+Warsaw offers plenty of midmarket buyers with daily workflow demand who can still make quick software decisions.

 Washington buyers pay for tools that reduce policy ambiguity and make deadlines operationally visible.